DOS Days

 Peter Norton Computing was Peter Norton's own company that he started in 1985.
 His first product, The Norton Utilities, became ubiquitous during the DOS era.
 Offering power that simply didn't come with the standard DOS commands, these provided undelete, file find, wipedisk and wipefile commands to name but a few - they were considered essential both for security and convenience.

-Despite its modest success at selling Q&A, Symantec had difficulty in gaining market share over other database companies such as Ashton Tate with their dBase product and even from Lotus, with 1-2-3.
-They made just $8m in their first two years of sales - far short of expectations (it would go on to be a big seller for them!), and the board soon realised they could not be a single-product company like WordPerfect or Ashton-Tate.
+Despite its modest success at selling Q&A, Symantec had difficulty in gaining market share over other database companies such as Ashton Tate with their dBase product and even from Lotus, with their spreadsheet with data capabilities, Lotus 1-2-3.
+They made just $8m in their first two years of sales - far short of expectations - though it would go on to be a big seller for them!
+The board soon realised they could not be a single-product company like WordPerfect or Ashton-Tate.

 This led Symantec to enter into a period of acquiring other software companies in 1987 that had niche products outside of their database specialty.
 As part of these acquisitions, it was important they not only gained the products, but also the development staff.